appliedsec/djangular/README.md

 Roadmap
 -------

-+ There are several configuration files that are meant to be editable inside the app.
-While this is convenient for customization, it causes issues with packaging and upgrading djangular that need to be addressed.
++ Allow testacular configuration files to be placed inside other sites or directories than just the default.
++ Modify project to use standard python packaging, so this can be installed via pip.
 + Allow single app testing for testacular unit and e2e tests.
 + Auto-detection of node and testacular installs.
 + Providing additional synchronization between Django models and Angular's $resource.
 This includes removing the patch